Competency based completion of apprenticeships and traineeships in NSW

 Competency Based Completion

 Apprenticeships and traineeships can be completed before the scheduled end date of the training contract if the apprentice or trainee has been assessed as competent and issued with a qualification by their training organisation.
 This is known as competency based completion.
 As for other types of variations to an apprenticeship or traineeship, competency based completion must be supported by both the employer and the apprentice/trainee.
 Where one of the parties supports competency based completion and the other party doesn't, Training Services NSW can assist them to negotiate an agreed completion date.
-Where necessary, disputes about competency based completion that cannot be resolved may be referred to the Vocational Training Tribunal for determination.
+Where necessary, disputes about competency based completion that cannot be resolved may be referred to The Commissioner under Section 39 of the Apprenticeship and Traineeship Act 2001 for determination.